gillianbc/javabrains-microservices/README.md

 ## Server-side Discovery

 * Client tells the Discovery Server he has something for service X
-* Discovery Server passes it on to service X
+* Discovery Server passes it on to service X and returns the response to the client

 ## Netflix Open Source